cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 ### Child Stacks

-*Child Stacks* are any stacks that cannot be instantiated by themselves without getting imported by a Parent Stack.
+*Child Stacks* are any stacks that cannot be deployed by themselves without getting imported by a Parent Stack.

 ## Schema

 A Stack file contains a manifest that is defined in YAML and follows a simple, extensible schema.
-In fact, every Stack file follows the same schema; however, every setting in the configuration is optional.
+In fact, every Stack file follows exactly the same schema; however, every setting in the configuration is optional.
 Enforcing a consistent schema ensures we can easily [import and deep-merge](/core-concepts/stacks/imports) configurations and implement [inheritance](/core-concepts/components/inheritance).

 ```yaml
 # Configurations that should get deep-merged into this one